USA dominates Finland, will play for gold medal

 Kiprusoff had only himself to blame for the start of his misery.
 The U.S. cleared its zone with a nudge of the puck that sent it sliding slowly into the Finnish end.
 Phil Kessel raced after it and forced Kiprusoff to come way out of his crease.
 He gently swept the puck away, but right onto the stick of Malone.
 He quickly fired a shot from the top of the left circle into the vacated net at 2:04 for his third goal.

-Zach Parise made it 2-0 when he nestled a shot under the crossbar for a power-play goal off a pass from Paul Stastny.
+Zach Parise made it 2-0 when he nestled a shot under the crossbar for a power-play goal.
+It came off a perfect pass from Paul Stastny at 6:22.

 This marks the second time in three Olympics that the American men will play for gold.
 They haven't claimed the top spot on the podium since the 1980 Miracle on Ice at Lake Placid, N.Y.
 Canada edged the U.S. for gold in 2002 in Salt Lake City.